lqr1019/ip/AI.md

 # Tools:ChatGPTo5

-# Methods that are written by AI:
+# Methods and files that are written by AI:

 normalize(String input)